baijum/selenium-python/source/getting-started.rst

 Using Selenium with remote WebDriver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use the remote WebDriver, you should have Selenium server running.
+To use the remote WebDriver, you should have the Selenium server running.
 To run
 the server, use this command::

   java -jar selenium-server-standalone-2.x.x.jar